DanFara/youtube-cd/readme.md

 ###Features:
 * Create questions with time limits in youtube live chats and give points to correct answers.

-* Track both user class and individual user performance over time.
+* Track both class and individual user engagement over time.

 * Generate questions ahead of time for seamless deployment, repeat previously used questions in future lectures.